Expanded supports - Helping Ukrainian newcomers settle in Alberta

 To register in a school, parents should:

-2. Contact the school and complete the student registration form.
+2. Follow the school board’s directions and contact the school to complete the student registration form.

-3. The school may request the following documentation to ensure the student is eligible to access education:
+3. The school may request the following documentation:

 - Immigration documents issued by Immigration, Refugees and Citizenship Canada (IRCC) that a person receives prior to or when entering Canada, such as temporary resident documents, Confirmation of Permanent Residence or Refugee/Refugee Claimant documents.
 These documents should be provided for both parent(s) and child, if possible.

-- Families may also be asked for student birth certificates or other documentation that shows the parent/child connection if the IRCC documents do not name family members.
+- Student birth certificates or other documentation that shows the parent/child connection if the IRCC documents do not name family members.

 - View a list of Alberta schools with Ukrainian language programs (PDF, 437 KB).